 Household Chores for a Person with Pick’s Disease

-The loved one may lose interest in doing house chores because of their lack of motivation.
-The patient also may experience difficulties with coping because of problems with planning and completing several steps that are involved with a complex task.
-Find simpler tasks the patient can complete safely such as:
+Your loved one may lose interest in doing house chores because of their lack of motivation.
+He or she may also experience difficulties with coping because of problems with planning and completing several steps that are involved with a complex task.
+Find simpler tasks the person can complete safely such as:

 - Folding laundry